verhas/License3j/readme.md

 * `DATE` contains a date value
 * `UUID` contains a UUID value

-The value of the different features can be retrieved as the corresponding Java object or primitive value.
+The value of the different features can be retrieved as the corresponding Java object or a primitive value.
 There is no automatic conversion between the different types of the features.

 When the license is saved to a file it can be saved binary, base64 or text.

 * `BINARY` format is suitable to store in a file.
 This is also the shortest, most compact format of the license.
 It may not be suitable to be sent over the internet inside and eMail and is not directly editable.
 * `BASE64` format is the same as the binary format but it is encoded using the base64 encoding
-* `TEXT` format is human readable format, suitable for editing in a text editor, looking at the actual content of the license without any special tool.
+* `TEXT` format is a human readable format, suitable for editing in a text editor, looking at the actual content of the license without any special tool.
 The text format is always encoded UTF-8 character set.

 All three formats are suitable to store the license information and when a program is protected using License3j it can